wp-plugins/mstw-schedules-scoreboards/readme.txt

 == Changelog ==

 = 1.3 =
-* Corrected bug that affected schedule sliders with only one game displayed on them.
+* Corrected bug - schedule sliders with only one game displayed on them slide correctly.
+* Corrected bug - settings link on plugins page now goes to the settings page.
 * Updated CSS stylesheet loading, so customizations can be loaded from a separate file from the plugin's mstw-ss-styles.css.
 Changes to that file are no longer required, so the plugin upgrade process should be simpler (and safer).
 * Added four team colors to each team.
 (For eventual use in several plugins.)